Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Trello nags

-My company pays enterprise fees per seat already, but I just need something simple for home organization without the clutter and nagging, as well as a black background.
+My company already pays enterprise fees per seat, but I just want something simple for home organization—without the clutter and nagging—and with a black background.

 Trello For Individuals

-I’d like to just use Trello like I did before Atlassian bought it and not see all the nag banners; can it just be a board of simple sticky notes again?
-Is that possible?
+I’d like to use Trello the way I did before Atlassian bought it—without all the nag banners.
+Can it just be a board of simple sticky notes again?
+Is that still possible?

-Goal: Create Tampermonkey scripts for Chrome/Brave to make Trello For Individuals awesome again with custom column colours, a dark background, and no “free trial”, nagging call-to-action (CTA) buttons.
+Goal: Create Tampermonkey scripts for Chrome/Brave to make Trello for Individuals awesome again—with custom column colors, a dark background, and no “free trial” nagging call-to-action (CTA) buttons.

-Before You Read: I started making individual scripts to stack the effects I’m looking for in Trello.
-If you skip to the end, I rolled everything into one robust script after evolving the below individual scripts into one useful one.
+Before You Read: I began by creating individual scripts to stack the visual and UX changes I wanted in Trello.
+If you skip to the end, I eventually rolled them into one robust script after evolving the individual ones.

 Important!
-(Update Sept 25, 2022) Use a web browser that uses Manifest V2 like FireFox or Chrome before 2023.
-Chrome, Brave, Edge, and all Chromium-based browsers (most browsers) are moving to declarative network requests which block user scripts and cripple adblockers (Google makes money from ads).
+(Update Sept 25, 2022) Use a browser that supports Manifest V2, like Firefox or Chrome versions before 2023.
+Chrome, Brave, Edge, and other Chromium-based browsers are transitioning to declarative network requests, which block user scripts and cripple ad blockers (Google profits from ads).

 1. Make the Background Black